 - 6.1 The duty to cooperate was introduced by the Localism Act 2011 on 6 April 2012, and is set out in section 33A of the Planning and Compulsory Purchase Act 2004.
 In recognition of Part 8, Regulation 34 (6) the Council has jointly worked with the Partnership for South Hampshire (PfSH), neighbouring authorities and authorities across Hampshire on evidence based studies in support of Development Plan Documents and Supplementary Planning Documents.
-PfSH has commended the preparation of an updated evidence base to inform a new Statement of Common Ground (SOCG) to supersede its Spatial Position Statement.
+PfSH has commenced the preparation of an updated evidence base to inform a new Statement of Common Ground (SOCG) and Spatial Position Statement.
 This includes preparation of evidence base.
-The Council is also working with neighbouring authorities on strategic priorities. - 6.2 A PfSH protocol is now in place; representations are prepared by the PfSH Planning Officers Group, are seen by Members of the Housing and Planning Delivery Panel, before being signed-off by the Joint Committee Chairman (following consideration by the Joint Committee if necessary). - 6.3 As part of the Hampshire and Isle of Wight Local Government Association17 (HIOW) there is an established structure of meetings at a chief planning officer level (Hampshire and Isle of Wight Planning Officers group HIPOG).
-There are also three main sub groups that support HIPOG: - Development Control Practitioners Group - Planning Research Liaison Group (PRLG) - Development Plan Group (DP Group) - 6.4 The Council is a member of these groups and attends meetings during the year.
-The Council has been working with a group of neighbouring local authorities and
+The Council is also working with neighbouring authorities on strategic priorities. - 6.2 A PfSH protocol is now in place; representations are prepared by the PfSH Planning Officers Group, are seen by Members of the Housing and Planning Delivery Panel, before being signed-off by the Joint Committee Chairman (following consideration by the Joint Committee if necessary). - 6.3 As part of the Hampshire and Isle of Wight Local Government Association (HIOW) there is an established structure of meetings at a chief planning officer level (Hampshire and Isle of Wight Planning Officers group - HIPOG).
+There are also three main sub groups that support HIPOG: